Anxious students feeling pinch amid Chicago teachers’ strike

 Athletes were barred from competing in playoffs due to the state athletic association’s rules, but several high school football teams got renewed hope of playing this weekend if a strike is resolved.

-Meanwhile, the Chicago Teachers’ Union voted to approve a tentative contract agreement with city officials Wednesday but refused to end the strike unless the city’s mayor adds school days to cover that lost time.
+Meanwhile, the Chicago Teachers Union voted to approve a tentative contract agreement with city officials Wednesday but refused to end the strike unless the mayor adds school days to cover that lost time.

 “This has been a long journey,” Mayor Lori Lightfoot said Wednesday.
 “Unfortunately, I think there’s a lot of harm that has been done to our young people.”

-Meanwhile for more than 25,000 members of the teachers’ union, the start of November could mean losing their health insurance through the school district — increasing the financial burden for educators already going without pay during the strike.
+For more than 25,000 members of the teachers’ union, the start of November could mean losing their health insurance through the school district — increasing the financial burden for educators already going without pay during the strike.
 Union leaders said this week that their members will have to weigh the “risks and rewards” of continuing a strike.

-Jesse Sharkey, the union’s president, said Tuesday night that he understood the walkout had caused “pain in the city.”
+Jesse Sharkey, the union’s president, said Tuesday night that he understood the walkout has caused “pain in the city.”

 “No one wanted a strike,” he said.
 “Least of all teachers.”

-Without access to their teachers and counselors, some high school seniors turned to alumni of Chicago’s school district, who lined up volunteers to read students’ essays.
-Others were already connected to nonprofit programs like Bottom Line, where coaches work with Chicago students from low-income homes and who would be the first in their family to attend college.
+Without access to their teachers and counselors, some high school seniors have been turning to alumni of Chicago’s school district who lined up volunteers to read students’ essays.
+Others were already connected to nonprofit programs such as Bottom Line, which provides coaches to work with students from low-income homes and who would be the first in their family to attend college.

-Their offices have been teeming with students aiming to apply to colleges early but worried about getting letters of recommendation and other documents in time, said executive director Chris Broughton.
+Their offices have been teeming with students hoping to apply to colleges early but worried about getting letters of recommendation and other documents in time, said executive director Chris Broughton.

 “I definitely worry about the student who maybe was highly motivated in summer, early fall but was relying on an in-school program or a teacher to drive them,” Broughton said.
 “And without that person, they’re losing that motivation to complete the process.”

-Sary Rios, a senior at George Westinghouse College Prep on the West Side, said she has used the time out of classes to focus on college applications, with help from a coach at Bottom Line.
+Sary Rios, a senior at George Westinghouse College Prep on the West Side, said she has used the time out of classes to focus on college applications, with help from a Bottom Line coach.

-Rios, 18, said she initially worried about getting letters of recommendation and completed fee waivers in time for early application deadlines but found colleges “very supportive and understanding” about the strike’s effects on her and her classmates.
+Rios, 18, said she initially worried about getting letters of recommendation and completed fee waivers in time for early application deadlines, but that she has found colleges “very supportive and understanding” about the strike’s effects on her and her classmates.

 “I understand the teachers are fighting for the future of other kids in Chicago Public Schools,” Rios said.
 “I don’t mind waiting for the letters.”

-Note: This story has been corrected to show PSAT exams had been scheduled for Wednesday, not Tuesday.